Home Page About Us News & Events Our Services Contact Us

 How to Use the Service

-You will be given written information about the study and a member of the research team will discuss this with you.
-You will be given time to read the information and the opportunity to ask questions.
+You will be given information about the study and a member of our research team will discuss this with you.
+You will be given time to read/ review the information and the opportunity to ask questions.

 For some studies you may need to attend extra visits.
 This will be explained to you.